Last Updated on January 26, 2023 by Lori Geurin

 And eating fat does not make you fat!

 So enjoy a scoop of natural peanut butter (or almond butter) with a piece of dark chocolate.
-Or whip up a batch of guacamole with some creamy avocados, tomatoes, onions, and cilantro.
+Or whip up a batch of guacamole with creamy avocados, tomatoes, onions, and cilantro.

 6. Most Fast Food